fakeforsure/advent-of-code-2024/README.md

 # Advent of Code 2024
 Here, I will upload my results for the daily advent of code!
-It is possible that I miss some days
+It is possible that I miss some days <br>
+*Please note this is my first time using GitHub so I will learn as I go; watch me learn!*

 ```py
 # Advent Code --- 2024